Endoscopic Depth Estimation Based on Deep Learning: A Survey

 \subsubsection{Semi-Supervised Methods}

 Training depth estimation networks under a supervised paradigm often suffers from a lack of sufficiently large datasets, a limitation that is particularly acute in endoscopic imaging.
 In this context, factors such as illumination variability, the confined spatial extent of the surgical field, and patient privacy concerns render the direct acquisition of large-scale datasets with ground-truth depth exceedingly difficult.
-For instance, the constrained working volume within a patient’s body precludes the use of high-precision measurement apparatus, thereby impeding the collection of comprehensive and accurate depth annotations.
-To address these challenges, semi-supervised approaches have been introduced, wherein alternative techniques are employed to generate supervisory signals for model training.
+For instance, the constrained working volume within a patient's body precludes the use of high-precision measurement apparatus, thereby impeding the collection of comprehensive and accurate depth annotations.
+To address these challenges, semi-supervised approaches have been introduced.
+These methods typically leverage a small amount of labeled data for direct supervision, augmented by a large volume of unlabeled data that provides regularization through self-supervised signals, such as multi-view consistency.
 A prevalent solution is the application of multi-view stereo (MVS) methods—such as Structure from Motion (SfM) \cite{44} and MVS \cite{45}—which reconstruct sparse or semi-dense depth maps from endoscopic video sequences.
 Although these reconstructed depth maps may contain noise or exhibit incomplete coverage, they nonetheless furnish valuable supervision cues for training depth estimation models \cite{109}.